HarrisonOates/meetcode/items/report.md

     * All persisted data through Firebase was displayed on the user interface in some way and for every user interface element (apart from search UI) I coded and implemented it to display in Android.
     * I made the video and generated the APK for the project

+## Important Notes
+Our Firebase database is located here: https://comp2100groupassignment-8427a-default-rtdb.asia-southeast1.firebasedatabase.app

+The location of the APK (from the root directory) is either in ```APK/app-debug.apk``` or ```items/app-debug.apk```.
+These two files are the exact same.

+As per this Wattle thread (https://wattlecourses.anu.edu.au/mod/forum/discuss.php?d=875865), our data stream requires a second AVD (Android Virtual Device) to use.
+Please read data stream section of the report for more details.

 ## Conflict Resolution Protocol

 The following conflict resolution protocol was decided on in our first meeting.